amills25/blog-on-codeanywhere/pseudocode.md

 -want to do data analysis and animation
 -struggling w/ html elements/attributes, what to use when -thankful to have great instructors/classmates to help. google is great. friends who are coders.

+---

+week three

+three goggles image

+-really enjoy html and css, js will come with more practice -no html objects yet, just markdown, but look forward to incorporating html -i struggle with pseudocode now, but it'll be beneficial to get into it next week